MuAlarbi/SortableChallenge/README.md

 # Auction Coding Challenge

-The application reports auctions winners based on site and bidder configurations loaded from config.json and auctions loaded from input.json .
+The application reports auction winners based on site and bidder configurations loaded from config.json and auctions loaded from input.json .
 The rules for reporitng winners are speceified in https://gist.github.com/marks-sortable/4771fed136dc70e77853d13d93e23061